juste-injuste/Chronometro/README.md

 The template typename C represents the clock be used to measure time.
 The default is `std::chrono::high_resolution_clock`.

-The function takes these arguments:
+The function takes these arguments :
 * `function` is the function whose execution time will be measured
 * `repetitions` is the amount of function execution repetitions
 * `arguments` is optional, it is used to pass arguments to the function